gitter-badger/javascript-3/commasSemicolons/commasSemicolons.md

 ## Commas & Semicolons [**Back**](./../README.md)

 - Add one space after each commas.
-- It's recommended that adding commas of each properties
+- It's recommended that adding commas of each properties, buy I'm familiar with the style that last property does not have the commas.
 - Eslint rules tags: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html)

 ```js